Aoi-03/Aries/aries/documentations/ROADMAP.md

 - ✔ Personal – Knows your story and evolves with you.

 ## Want to contribute?
-Check out our CONTRIBUTING.md (coming soon) or open an issue with your ideas!
+Check out our [CONTRIBUTING.md](https://github.com/Aoi-03/Aries/blob/main/aries/documentations/CONTRIBUTING.md) or open an issue with your ideas!